Healthy Habits for the Night Shift

 Working the night shift may come naturally to vampires, but for us humans, it can cause problems.
 Our circadian rhythms urge us to sleep when it’s dark and rise during the daytime.
 Some providers are night owls who love working overnight shifts – maybe you’re one of them – but it can take a toll, physically, socially, and emotionally.

-It can also throw your sense of work-life balance off kilter, as it may be harder to spend time with friends and family.
-And you may just be tired overall, as night shift workers typically get a minimum of an hour less sleep overall than day workers.
+It can also throw your sense of work-life balance off kilter.
+It can be harder to spend time with friends and family.
+And you may just feel tired overall, as night shift workers typically get a minimum of an hour less sleep overall than day workers.

 Lighting Control